codepath/android_guides/Navigation-and-Task-Stacks.md

 ### Configuring Activity Properties

 The first approach to modifying the task stack is to set proprties on the [<activity>](http://developer.android.com/guide/topics/manifest/activity-element.html) element within the `AndroidManifest.xml`.

+#### Launch Modes

 To tweak the behavior of the Activity in the manifest, we want to set the `launchMode` attribute.
 This looks like:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>